April 26, 2024

 TFSA features

 • Contribution limit: The government sets the contribution room for the TFSA program annually, accumulating each year if unused.
 For 2024, the contribution limit is $7,000.
-One of the key advantages of a TFSA is the ability to withdraw funds at any time without tax penalties.
-The amount withdrawn is added back to your contribution room at the beginning of the following year.
+One of the key advantages of a TFSA is the ability to withdraw funds at any time without tax penalties and add the amount you withdraw back to your contribution room at the beginning of the following year

 • Investment options: TFSAs offer a wide range of investment options, allowing investors to tailor their portfolios to their risk tolerance and financial goals.